 THC binds to the CB1 receptor in the body to activate CB1 expression.
 CB1 expression causes a number of medical benefits.
 But THC itself is a “biphasic” drug.
 That means that THC doses are important.
 This is because marijuana use can have the opposite effect on people who use too much.
 Marijuana can be great for anxiety, for instance, but too much THC can cause anxiety in patients who go over their recommended dosage.

 Doctors who prescribe medical marijuana often start with lower doses and gradually increase the dose to avoid a bad reaction due to the biphasic nature of the drug.
 It’s for this reason that so much conflicting research exists around marijuana use.
 When patients follow optimal dosing, they can experience the following benefits:

 But too much THC is said to have some opposite effects including paranoia, anxiety, and disorientation.
 It’s for these reasons that the medical regulation of marijuana is important to reap the full benefits of the drug while avoiding any unwanted side effects for patients.

 Marijuana can be a powerful treatment option for people suffering from a number of medical ailments.
 This is especially promising for patients who currently rely upon medications which are ineffective and/or which cause harmful side effects of their own.

-Users of medicinal cannabis can thank the cannabinoids THC and CBD for working within the endocannabinoid system, mimicking the bodies own endocannabinoids, regulating homeostasis and providing the above benefits.
+From this, the cannabinoids THC and CBD work within the endocannabinoid system, mimicking the bodies own endocannabinoids, regulating homeostasis and providing the above benefits.